BerndHagen/MemoInk-Personal-Diary-App/README.md

 > **Note:** If the installation failed, check that you have enough free space on your device and the right permissions

-## **Complete Functionality Guide**
+## **Functionality Overview**

 ### Home Screen

+- **Global Topics**
-- **Global Topics**: The home screen displays the 20 latest Topics under the 'Global Topics' section.
-These are topics available to the entire user base.
-However, access to each topic is permission-based.
-If you don't have the necessary permissions to view a topic, attempting to open it will result in a message indicating you cannot access it.
+  The home screen features the 20 most recent topics in the **'Global Topics'** section.
+These topics are accessible to the entire user base, though access is permission-based.
+If you lack the necessary permissions, you will receive a notification indicating that access is restricted.

+- **Shared Topics**
-- **Shared Topics**: Below the 'Global Topics', you'll find the 'Shared Topics' section.
-These topics are ones that other users have shared with you by granting specific permissions.
-This allows for collaborative discussions and content sharing within a controlled environment.
+  Below **'Global Topics'**, you will find the **'Shared Topics'** section.
+These topics have been shared with you by other users, granting you specific permissions to view and collaborate on them within a controlled environment.

-### Creating a New Topic

-1. To create a new topic, tap on the **plus symbol (+)** on the bottom navigation bar.
-2. Enter your topic details, including the title and date.
-3. In the 'User Permissions' section, select which users you wish to grant access to by checking the box next to their name.
-Use the **SELECT ALL USERS** button to grant access to all users quickly.
-4. Save the topic by tapping the **SAVE** button, or cancel the process by tapping **CANCEL**.

 ### Adding Entries to a Topic

-- When viewing a topic, such as the 'Gaming Topic', you can add new entries by tapping on **ADD ENTRY +**.
-Here, you can write content, share images, and document experiences related to the topic.
+- To contribute to a topic, such as **'Gaming Topic'**, tap **Add Entry**.
+You can then write content, upload images, and document experiences related to the topic.

 ### Profile and Settings

+- **Profile Screen**
-- The 'Profile' screen allows you to view your personal information, including your username, country, and contact options like email and website.
-- Users can visit each other's profiles to learn more about them and view the topics they have published.
+  View your personal information, including your username, country, and contact details such as email and website.
+You can also visit other users' profiles to learn more about them and their published topics.

+- **Settings Screen**
-- The 'Settings' screen provides a summary of your personal information and offers access to modify your account details and contact preferences.
+  Access and modify your account details and contact preferences.
+This screen provides an overview of your personal information and account settings.

 ### Searching for Users

-- The app includes a feature to search for other users.
-This functionality lets you view the profiles of fellow users, see their published topics, and potentially engage with their content, depending on permissions.
+- Utilize the search feature to find and view profiles of other users.
+This allows you to explore their published topics and potentially engage with their content, depending on the permissions granted.

 ### Permissions and Accessibility

-- Permissions play a crucial role in the app.
-They determine what content you can view and interact with.
-If you try to access a topic without the required permissions, the app will notify you that access is not allowed.
+- Permissions are essential in determining what content you can view and interact with.
+If you attempt to access a topic without the required permissions, the app will notify you that access is not permitted.

 ### Additional Notes

-- The app is designed with user collaboration and privacy in mind, creating a space where personal and shared experiences can be documented and discussed within a community setting or in private.
+- The app is designed to facilitate user collaboration and maintain privacy.
+It provides a space for documenting and discussing personal and shared experiences within a community or private setting.

-Please ensure you're familiar with the app's functionality to get the most out of your experience.
-If you have any questions or require assistance, refer to this guide or contact support.
+Familiarize yourself with the app's functionalities to enhance your experience.
+For further assistance or questions, refer to this guide or contact support.

-## Create a Topic
+## **Create a Topic**

 Follow these steps to create a new topic in the app: